github-education-resources/GitHubGraduation-2021/_data/sanjaysingh101/sanjaysingh101.md

 ---
 name: Sanjay Singh
 institution: Bharati Vidyapeeth's College of Engineering
-quote: doing the best from what you have
+quote: Do the best from what you have
 github_user: sanjaysingh101
 ---